alexromanov/blog/content/posts/2025-02-26-ai-and-learning.md

 ### Diagrams

 The same goes for creating diagrams with AI.
-It works well when you understand the topic and concepts.
+It works well when you ***already*** understand the topic and concepts.

 > **To get insights from diagrams - break down complex processes into manageable chunks and draw diagrams by yourself, maybe in the form of a mind map.**